 Trump expected to announce his VP running mate today as RNC gets underway

-Former President Donald Trump is expected to announce his pick for a vice presidential running mate ahead of the Republican National Convention's formal vote to nominate the ticket on Monday evening, according to sources familiar with the plans.
+Former President Donald Trump has selected his vice presidential running mate and will announce his pick ahead of the Republican National Convention's roll call to formalizing his nomination Monday afternoon, according to sources familiar with the plans.

+A Republican source with knowledge of the process tells CBS News the "pick is in" for Trump's running mate, and will be announced on the convention floor shortly after 4:30 p.m.
+ET.

+Florida Sen. Marco Rubio has been informed that he was not selected to be Trump's running mate, according to sources familiar with the conversation.

+Two sources also say that North Dakota Gov. Doug Burgum has also been notified that he will not be Trump's running mate.

-It's not yet clear exactly when or how the president will announce his selection.
-The RNC's first floor session gets underway at Fiserv Forum in Milwaukee, Wisconsin, at 1:45 p.m.
-ET, with speakers and votes on party business running into the night.
+The RNC's first floor session got underway at Fiserv Forum in Milwaukee, Wisconsin, close to 2 p.m., with speakers and votes on party business running into the night.

 Fox News' Bret Baier said on air earlier in the day that Trump told him the VP announcement would come Monday.

-Top contenders for the vice presidential slot include Sen. J.D.
-Vance of Ohio, North Dakota Gov. Doug Burgum, Sen. Marco Rubio of Florida and Sen. Tim Scott of South Carolina.
+Top contenders for the vice presidential slot included Sen. J.D.
+Vance of Ohio, Burgum, Rubio and Sen. Tim Scott of South Carolina.
 Vance was spotted leaving his home in Ohio on Monday morning.

 Security at the RNC, which was already expected to be tight, has been increased further after Saturday's failed attempt on Trump's life.
 But the RNC is otherwise scheduled to take place as planned.